Clovicorn/Clovicorn/README.md

 - 👋 Hi, I’m @Clovicorn
 - 👀 I’m interested in ...C++, x86_64 asm, Python
-- 🌱 I’m currently learning ...SFML, and C++
+- 🌱 I’m currently learning ...SFML, SDL2, and C++
-- 💞️ I’m looking to collaborate on ...SFML rogelike stuff
+- 💞️ I’m looking to collaborate on ...SFML, SDL2 rogelike stuff
 - 📫 How to reach me ...

 <!---